bonaccorsop/assignment26072018/README.md

 I want to study the Python Unit Tests workbench soon!
 I preferred to mantain focus on the functionality without being in late :)

+I tested the code by calling the script test.py inside the python folder, mantaining the modularity of the class for future unit tests.

 That's all folks!